 BEHIND THE LENS: CROSSING CHAMELEON

-In this article I will explain a little more about the story and techniques behind the above image ‘crossing chameleon’.
+In this article I will explain a little more about the story and techniques behind the above image ‘crossing chameleon’, the Public Award Winner of the NatGeo Photo Contest!

-Awesome fact to start with, is that this image has been nominated by National Geographic (Netherlands and Belgium) to win the National Geographic Photo Contest of 2019 in the category ‘animal’.
-I have been participating in this contest for a few years now and I feel blessed with this recognition and appreciation for my photography work.
+Awesome fact to start with: this image won the public choice award of the National Geographic Photo Contest 2019 (Netherlands and Belgium) in the category ‘animal’.
+Winning this award means my photo has been published in National Geographic Magazine (November 2019 edition) and is part of a National Geographic exhibition in Museon, The Hague until March 2020.
+I have been participating in this contest for a few years now and I feel blessed with this award, recognition and appreciation for my photography work.

 Before I decided to enter the photo contest with this Giant Malagasy chameleon I was doubting between this photo and 2 other images.
 I also captured several beautiful primates on my trip to Uganda, like tree chilling chimps in Kibale Forest Reserve and massive silverbacks in Bwindi Impenetrable Forest.
 I found it hard to make a decision, since I loved these gentle giants too.